"My life's not that interesting."

-That's what someone wrote in the comment section of a memoir survey I sent a while ago.
+That's what someone wrote in the comment section of a survey I sent a while ago.

 It's not what I expected, and I don't believe it's true.

-After all, what makes an interesting life to one person may not be interesting to another.
+After all, what makes an interesting life or story to one person may not be interesting to another.
 Is an interesting life one with lots of travel?
 A successful career?
 Life on a farm?
 Sailing around the world?
-Lots of dinner parties and dancing?
+Lots of dinner parties?
+Being captain of the kickball team?

-Any one of those things might fill your days, but I'm not sure it would guarantee a good memoir.
-What makes a good memoir is your take on the world ... how you see things.
-And why they matter.
+Any one of those things might fill your days, but I'm not sure it would guarantee a good story.
+What makes a good story is your take on things ... how you see things, and why they matter.

 That's what people want to read.

-Memoirs that offer a behind-the-scenes look at how someone created or experienced something can be reassuring, educational, and inspiring.
+Stories that offer a behind-the-scenes look at how you created or experienced something.

 The stories that resonate with people are the ones they can relate to ... stories that remind them about something they've experienced ... or want to experience.

-I like to write about the curious ways the commonplace surprises me.
+I like to write about the curious ways commonplace events surprise me.

 What did you see?
 How did it make you feel?
 What did you learn?